 I’m heading to Patagonia this week to hike both the “O” Circuit in Chile’s Torres del Paine National Park and to do a few day hikes in Los Glaciares National Park in Argentina.
 I have spent in excess of 30 hours researching, planning and preparing for this trek in Patagonia.
 Four of us are doing it on our own and good information seems to be really hard to come by.
-Some of the advice might change after our on-the-ground experience but most will not.
-This post will be updated in February after we’re home from the trek.

 Here’s how to prepare for trekking in Patagonia.